 Here are some of the most common reasons why:

 - To improve the appearance of their teeth and face

-- To help your dentist move teeth prior to crown or bridgework he/she is planning
+- To help their dentist move teeth prior to crown or bridgework

-- To improve the health of your teeth and gums
+- To improve the health of their teeth and gums

 - To improve function i.e. to make it easier to eat.